Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Introduction

-To address the critical gap of bystander privacy in audio LLMs, that is the quantification, comparison, or evaluation of bystander privacy in audio LLMs, this paper proposes SH-Bench, a \textbf{S}elective \textbf{H}earing \textbf{B}enchmark.
+In order to enable research into bystander privacy in audio LLMs, it is essential to be able to quantify, compare, and evaluate bystander privacy in audio LLMs, this paper proposes SH-Bench, a \textbf{S}elective \textbf{H}earing \textbf{B}enchmark.
 SH-Bench is the first benchmark for assessing the capability of audio LLMs to protect bystander privacy through selective hearing.
-SH-Bench consists of multi-speaker audio samples with five-way classification tasks where one of the option designed to be ``I don't know''.
+SH-Bench consists of multi-speaker audio samples with five-way classification tasks where one of the options is always ``I don't know''.
 In addition, an evaluation framework is designed for SH-Bench which allows the assessment of both model comprehension abilities in multi-speaker scenarios and bystander privacy protection, with a unified criterion: Selective Efficacy (SE), a novel metric that we propose.
 Moreover, we introduce the Bystander Privacy Fine-Tuning (BPFT), providing training data intended to enhance bystander protection in audio LLMs.
 Overall, our results reveal a substantial lack of bystander privacy protection in existing audio LLMs without fine-tuning.
 The main contributions of this paper are summarised as follows.

-\begin{itemize}[leftmargin=*] \item We propose SH-Bench, the first selective hearing benchmark for audio LLMs to assess bystander privacy protection in these LLMs in multi-speaker environments. \item We contribute the evaluation framework for SH-Bench, including two different operation modes and speaking parties.
+\begin{itemize}[leftmargin=*] \item We propose SH-Bench, the first selective hearing benchmark for audio LLMs that assesses bystander privacy protection when using audio LLMs in multi-speaker environments. \item We contribute the evaluation framework for SH-Bench, including two different operation modes and two speakers.
 We also propose SE as a unified metric balancing model comprehension abilities and bystander privacy protection. \item We propose a bystander privacy fine-tuning (BPFT) pipeline from training data curation to supervised fine-tuning to enhance bystander privacy in audio LLMs.
 BPFT achieves substantial improvements on bystander privacy protection, with an absolute {47}\% higher bystander accuracy under selective mode and an absolute 15.9\% higher SE compared to Gemini 2.5 Pro. \end{itemize}